jnozzi/cocoadev.com/SiteContent/General/PermissionsQuestion.markdown

 ----

-Also, no matter what I do, I can't get the damn "Describe [[PermissionsQuestion]] here." out of this page...grr!
+Also, no matter what I do, I can't get the damn "Describe General/PermissionsQuestion here." out of this page...grr!

-''Odd, it goes away fine when I edit it.
-What browser are you using?''
+*Odd, it goes away fine when I edit it.
+What browser are you using?*

 ----